 A bowl with taramosalata.
 Around it pieces of bread with the spread, and a lemon cut in half.

-Pour dip into a bowl, sprinkle lemon zest and chopped dill if you like, and serve tapas style with bread, cut-up pita, roasted greek beans and olives.
+Pour dip into a bowl, sprinkle lemon zest and chopped dill if you like, and serve tapas style with greek bread with oregano and olive oil, cut-up pita, roasted Greek beans, and marinated olives with feta.

 A bowl with taramasalata in the center.
 Around it pieces of bread, a lemon cut in half, a bowl of olives and two spoons.